gipsh/futbot_telegram/README.md

 ## Commands

 - `/futbol` - Information about the upcoming match.
-- `/futbol %day_name% %time$ - create a new match for the group
+- `/futbol` %day_name% %time$ - create a new match for the group ie: `/futbol sabado 20pm`
 - `/juego` - join to the game
 - `/juego %name%` - join an external user to the group
 - `/lista` - print current players
+- `/bajo` - removes the user from the game
+- `/bajo %number%` - removes the external player from the game
+- `/eliminar %game_num%` - removes the game

 ## Setup